-Inspirational People: TODD CRANDALL
+INspirational People: TODD CRANDALL

 Every one of them came with a story of struggle and challenge and determination.

-But few of them have a back story that match that of Todd Crandell who is swimming, biking and running to both help and inspire others.
+But few of them have a back story that match that of Todd Crandall who is swimming, biking and running to both help and inspire others.

 It’s one of the most grueling events anyone can accomplish.